hanabi/hanabi.github.io/Reference.md

 * These conventions apply to any variant with a pink (touched by all ranks) suit.

+#### Pink Tempo Clues

+* If a player gives a *Tempo Clue* to a pink card, it is never a *Tempo Clue Chop Move*, even if it only gets one card played.
+* This is because it is fairly valuable to get pink cards out of the hand as soon as possible in case blocking cards are drawn.

 #### Pink Promise

 * When a pink card is given a *Play Clue* or a *Save Clue* with a number, the number must match the true identity of the card.